tage64/aqcp/README.md

     $ stack exec -- pacman -S mingw-w64-x86_64-portaudio
     $ stack exec -- pacman -S mingw-w64-x86_64-libsodium
     # And now we should just be able to run:
-    $ stack build
+    $ stack -- no-nix build
     ```

-### Mac OS X (No longer supported)
+### Mac OS X

 * Install [stack](https://docs.haskellstack.org/en/stable/README/)
-* Install the portaudio package with [homebrew](https://brew.sh/)
-* libsodium also must be installed and found by the ghc compiler.
-We've not managed to solve that yet.
-Open for solutions.
+* Nix package manager must be installed in order for the compiler to find and link the header files in the
+libsodium package.
+To install Nix run and follow the on screen instructions:
+    ```
+    $ sh <(curl -L https://nixos.org/nix/install) --darwin-use-unencrypted-nix-store-volume
+    ```
-* And run:
+* To build run:
     ```
     $ stack build
     ```
 ## Testing
 Test cases are provided in the folder test.
 To run the these use: